EXCLUSIVE-Renault-Nissan boardroom fight masks French merger push

 Renault has called an emergency board meeting later this week, government and company sources said on Tuesday, amid signs the carmakers may begin adjusting the shareholdings within days or weeks, in defiance of Paris.

-The company's stock rose as much as 8 percent in an hour on Wednesday, before giving up some of its gains.
-Renault's shares were changing hands for 91.51 euros at 1510 GMT, up 1.4 percent on Tuesday's closing price.

-"A sell-down of Renault's stake in Nissan should unlock financial value, as the market currently puts a 15-25 percent discount on (the) stake," Exane BNP Paribas analyst Stuart Pearson said in a recent note.

-In his first public comments on the issue, Hiroto Saikawa, Ghosn's second-in-command at Nissan, said on Monday that increased French government influence on Renault was a concern for the Japanese carmaker.
+In his first public comments on the issue, Hiroto Saikawa, Ghosn's second-in-command at Nissan, said this week the French government's increased clout at Renault was a concern for the Japanese carmaker.

 Spokespersons for Renault-Nissan and the French government declined to comment on the companies' plans or the discussions between Ghosn and Macron.